 This is a great choice if you are looking for a tarp that is super lightweight, will last forever and has infinite configurations.
 Can’t recommend it enough!

-It's got 10 attachment points, offering a multitude of set up configurations.
+It's got 10 attachment points, offering lots of set up configurations.
 It also comes with decent cord for suspension and a stuff-sack.
 Unlike a lot of tarps you can also close the ends for added wind protection.

 It's heavily stitched which gives you a lot of confidence about it holding up in the wind and rain.
 I also thought the orange trim along the edges is a really nice touch, helping keep the tarp visible in low light and thick coverage.

 It doesn't come with poles or stakes, so you'll want to factor that into your budget.
 The stuff sack is a little on the small side meaning it can be a bit fiddly to pack up.
-And it's definitely a bit on the heavy side, so if you're a lightweight-gear-junkie this may not be for you.
+And it's definitely a heavier than other tarps I've used, so if you're a lightweight-gear-junkie this may not be for you.

-If you’re looking for a large, strong tarp that’s inexpensive and you aren’t worried about carrying a few extra ounces then I wouldn't look any further than the Free Soldier.
+However, if you’re looking for a large, strong tarp that’s inexpensive and you aren’t worried about carrying a few extra ounces then look no further than the Free Soldier.
 A solid thumbs up!

 The tarp is treated with a polyurethane that offers good protection in heavier rains.
 The streamlined A-Shape allows water to pour off of it quickly.
 The tarp comes with six guy line attachments.
 Nylon rope is included.
 The size, when set up, may prove to be an ideal shelter for clothes and equipment or even a pet.